THE FACILITY

 THE GAS STATION

-I wanted to let the player explore and get used to the mechanics, have them find some objects to interact and spark curiosity to find collectibles, ultimately funneling them into the start of the main level.
+I wanted to let the player explore and get used to the mechanics, have them find some objects to interact and spark curiosity to find collectibles

 AWE EXPOSITION AREA

-When the player approaches the fish it will ask the player to find a tv and place it near him since no foundation personnel has given him his daily tv time.
+When the player approaches the singing trout it will ask the player to find a tv and place it near him since no foundation personnel has given him his daily tv time.
+The player will recive a collectible as a reward.

 Key points.